goget918/packet-filter-app-limit/README.md

 - **Network Control**: Helps in managing and controlling user activity within a LAN.
 - **Simple Command Usage**: Easily configure which applications are allowed to access specific network resources.

+## Requirements

+This project requires the WinDivert library to capture network packets.
+You need to configure WinDivert properly to ensure the application functions as expected.
+[WinDivert](https://reqrypt.org/windivert.html) is a user-mode packet capture and network driver for Windows, which allows you to intercept and modify network packets.

 ## Usage

 To use AppLimiter, simply run the following command: